junobuild/docs/docs/guides/vue.md

 ## Quickstart

-Learn how to create a [satellite], set up a collection, and save data from an Angular app.
+Learn how to create a [satellite], set up a collection, and save data from a Vue app.

 ### 1. Set up a satellite and new collection